Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Introduction

+References \cite{7370924,6763007,7417276} study caching based on network coding (\textit{coded-multicast}). \cite{7370924} investigates the caching policy optimization based on multicast transmissions.
+The results reveal that properly combining caching and multicast transmission reduces energy costs.
+By jointly optimizing the cache placement and multicast transmission, \cite{6763007} proposes a novel coded caching approach that can guarantee a \textit{global caching gain}.
+In \cite{7417276}, the authors develop an optimal femto-cache placement strategy that maximizes the number of network coded file downloads from femto-caches, thereby significantly reducing the macro-cell base station (MBS) bandwidth usage.

-Mobility-aware caching technology that exploits the user mobility statistics for the allocation of caching resources has been recently investigated in \cite{7932468,8067654,7037523}.
-More explicitly, \cite{7932468} proposes a mobility-aware cache placement strategy that maximizes the data offloading ratio in device-to-device (D2D) networks.
-Reference \cite{8067654} develops a green mobility-aware caching model to jointly optimize the cache placement and power allocation among SBSs and mobile devices.
-Besides, \cite{7037523} explores the mobility-aware content caching problem for small-cell networks to maximize the caching gain.
+Mobility-aware caching exploits users' mobility statistics for allocating caching resources \cite{7932468,8067654,7037523,9042255}.
+Reference \cite{7932468}, e.g., proposes a mobility-aware cache placement strategy that maximizes the data offloading ratio in D2D-assisted networks, given precise prior information of file popularity.
+Similarly, \cite{8067654} assumes that each SBS has the global channel state information (CSI) and file popularity.
+Based on this assumption, the authors develop a green mobility-aware caching model to jointly optimize the cache placement and power allocation among SBSs and mobile devices.
+Besides, \cite{7037523} explores the mobility-aware content caching problem for small-cell networks to maximize the caching gain given mobile users' (MUs') preferences and MUs' mobility patterns.
+Using prior knowledge about the MUs' locations at a central processor, \cite{9042255} proposes a content cooperative caching approach that maximizes the sum mean opinion score (MOS) of MUs. \textbf{Table \ref{Tb:Summary}} summarizes the state-of-the-art research in caching for resource-constrained small-cell network.